How Can I Get a Social Security Card While Living Abroad?

 Step 1: Make an Appointment

 Never walk in.
 All Social Security applications require appointments.
-Contact your FBU or embassy by phone or email to schedule.
+Contact your FBU or Embassy by phone or email to schedule.

 Step 2: Complete Form SS-5-FS

 Download the Application for Social Security Card (Form SS-5-FS) from the SSA website.
 Fill it out completely and accurately.
+This form is free.

-Step 3: Gather Documents
+Step 3: Gather Your Documents

 Step 4: Attend Your Appointment